coffeebreakat2pm/Football-Viz-with-R/README.md

 We use R and its visualization tools to analyse this game, we will try to analyse patterns and tactics behind this goal-fiesta of a match.

-The data for this analysis was provided by its [free to use datasets.](https://github.com/statsbomb/open-data)
+The data for this analysis was provided by Statbomb and its [free to use datasets.](https://github.com/statsbomb/open-data)

 # Line up